atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

     * `git config --global core.autocrlf input`

+1. Assuming you have a `git clone` of the repo, set your `MIBHOME` environment variable to that location.
 1. untar your new mib bundle to e.g. `/tmp/vendorname`
 1. update indexes: `mkindex`
 1. prepare the MIBs for import: `prepmibs /tmp/vendorname`